lkodinsson/MARS/Basic/PHB.md

 # Damage

 When a character is hit by an attack, trap, or any means, they will take damage.
-Any damage that a character takes is taken first to their endurance, and then to their health if no endurance remains.
-If a character is ever reduced to zero health, that character is given the unconscious and dying conditions.
+Any damage dealt to a character is taken first to their endurance, and then to their health if no endurance remains.
+If a character is ever reduced to zero health, that character is given the dying condition.
 If that character was reduced to zero health by a critical hit, then that character is killed immediately, instead of being given the dying condition.
-Attacks made by weapons with the nonlethal feature do not normally cause a creature to be given the dying condition, unless additional attacks are persisted on that unconscious character.
+Attacks made by weapons with the nonlethal feature cause a creature to be given the unconscious condition instead of the dying condition.
+Additional unarmed attacks that are persisted on that character as they are unconscious will give them the dying condition.

 Damaging items or objects is done by making the relevant skill checks against a difficulty value based on the perceived difficulty to break that item or object (as determined by the Game Master).
 For example: breaking a door with an axe would be an athletics or martial check against an arbitrary difficulty value (if the door was made of wood, it would likely be easy).